Skip to content

 Change installation parameters

-At this point configure your database via the DATABASE_URL in the .env file, depending of the database you are using:
+At this point configure your database via the DATABASE_URL in the .env file, depending of the database you're using:

 DATABASE_URL=mysql://user:password@host:port/database_name.